Brochure By ID

 CASA is a consortium of leading universities including Vanderbilt University, Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Johns Hopkins University, Northwestern University and the University of Pennsylvania.
 CASA focuses on offering high-quality study abroad opportunities in select locations around the world.

 At a Glance

 This program is administered by the Consortium for Advanced Studies Abroad (CASA), a partnership of Ivy Plus universities including Vanderbilt.
-The goals of this immersive Spanish language program are to improve students’ oral and written skills; to facilitate students' knowledge of contemporary Cuba and the Caribbean region; and to provide students with the opportunity to access two of Cuba’s leading institutions of higher learning: the University of Havana, and Casa de Las Américas (the Cuban government’s premier research institution).
+The goals of this immersive Spanish language program is to improve students’ oral and written skills; to facilitate students' knowledge of contemporary Cuba and the Caribbean region; to provide students with the opportunity to access two of Cuba’s leading institutions of higher learning: the University of Havana, and Casa de Las Américas (the Cuban government’s premier research institution).
 GEO offers this program in conjunction with Vanderbilt's Center for Latin American Studies.

 In addition to the academic program, the CASA Cuba study center will arrange special topics-based lectures, exhibitions, recitals, and field visits to expose students to the tremendous cultural mosaic of the country.

 Students wishing to enroll in CASA Cuba must have completed SPAN 3303, or four or more other SPAN courses at the 3000-level.
 Applicants must have SPAN 3303 on their transcript in order to receive credit toward the Literature distribution of the Spanish major/minor.
 Students should be sure to check the external section of their Vanderbilt transcript to verify any transfer or AP credit on their record.
 Students should consult the Undergraduate Course Catalogue for details and limitations.
 Contact the GEO advisor or the Director of Undergraduate Studies in Spanish with questions.